-Our Constitution mandates the election of a Policy Committee by State Council with the aim to generate and scrutinise sound policy while holding true to Liberal values.
+The Party’s constitution mandates the election of a Policy Committee by State Council with the aim to generate and scrutinise sound policy while holding true to Liberal values.

-Serving as an avenue for party members to put forward their ideas for consideration by State Council and State Conference, the committee aims to meet monthly and liaises directly with Senior Parliamentary figures on a regular basis.
+Serving as an avenue for Party members to put forward their ideas for consideration by State Council and State Conference, the Policy Committee aims to meet and liaise directly with Senior Parliamentary figures on a regular basis.

-The Chairman and the Committee often welcome participation by members of the party not otherwise elected, especially where they may have specialist knowledge or expertise on particular policy areas.
+The Chairman and the Committee often welcome participation by members of the Party not otherwise elected, especially where they may have specialist knowledge or expertise on particular policy areas.

 The Policy Committee organises policy forums, debates and panel discussions with high profile speakers on key policy areas that may stand in need for critical dialogue.